 for the koftas

-Heat a frypan over a medium heat.
+- Heat a frypan over medium heat.
 Add the chickpea flour and stir continuously until the flour becomes golden.
-Remove from the heat, transfer toasted flour onto a plate set aside to cool.
+Remove from the heat, transfer toasted flour onto a plate and set aside to cool.

-Place the poppy seeds, cloves, black peppercorns, cassia and black cardamom into the heated pan and return to the heat.
+- Place the poppy seeds, cumin seeds, cloves, black peppercorns, cassia, and black cardamom into the heated pan and return to the heat.
 Stirring frequently, toast the spices until they become aromatic.
 This will only take a few minutes.
 Remove from heat and allow to cool before transferring to a spice grinder.
 Grind spices to a fine powder.

-Place the lamb mince, ground spices, salt, fried shallots, cumin seeds, Kashmiri chilli powder, garlic, ginger and pandanus essence into a food processor.
-Blend to a smooth velvety texture.
+- Place the lamb mince, ground spices, salt, fried shallots, Kashmiri chilli powder, garlic, ginger and pandanus essence into a food processor.
+Process to a smooth velvety texture.
 Transfer to a bowl.

-Heat a kadai or wok over a medium heat and add the oil.
+- Heat a kadai or wok over medium heat and add the oil.
 Once hot, add the koftas.
-Depending on the size of the size of the pan you may need to do this in two batches as you do want to crowd the pan.
+Depending on the size of the pan you may need to do this in batches as you do want to crowd the pan.
 Don't move the koftas too much whilst browning as you do not want them to break up.
-Instead baste them with the hot oil until browned all over.
+Instead, baste them with the hot oil until browned all over.
 The lamb does not need to be to be fully cooked at this point, because they will finish cooking when poached in the sauce.
 Remove from the pan, place onto absorbent paper and continue browning the rest.
 Set aside.

-Add a little more oil to the same pan if necessary.
+- Add a little more oil to the pan if necessary.
 Carefully add the onion paste back to the pan, mix well and return to the heat.
-Cook for a few minutes, stirring well, until it is a deep golden brown and the oil is separating.
+Cook for a few minutes, stirring well, until it is a golden brown and the oil is separating.

-Add the pureed tomatoes, ginger, garlic, turmeric, Kashmiri chilli powder and the ground cumin and coriander seeds.
-Stir-fry until the raw tomato smell has gone.
-This should take around five minutes and the sauce should be very rich and thick.
+- Add the pureed tomatoes, ginger, garlic, turmeric, Kashmiri chilli powder and the ground cumin and coriander seeds.
+Fry until the raw tomato and garlic smell has gone.
+This should take around five minutes and the sauce should be rich and thick.
 Reduce heat to a low simmer.

-Add enough of the hot water to the sauce to make a thick consistency.
-Place the koftas into the sauce.
-Allow the pan to come back to a simmer and spoon the sauce over the koftas.
-Cover and cook on a low heat for 20 minutes, occasionally gently turning the koftas and keeping them covered in sauce.
+- Add enough hot water to the gravy to make a thick consistency.
+Place the koftas into the gravy.
+Allow the pan to come back to a simmer and spoon the gravy over the koftas.
+Cover and cook on a low heat for 20 minutes, occasionally gently turning the koftas and keeping them covered in gravy.